For whom policy professionals

 After the training

-You analyse before you design
+You analyse citizen behaviour before you design the policy intervention

-You use the Influence Framework as the starting point for every policy intervention: what drives citizens, what holds them back, which context helps?
+You use the Influence Framework as your starting point: what drives these employees, what's holding them back, what context helps?

-You design context, not communications
+You design workplace context, not just HR communication

-You know how to structure the environment so that the desired citizen behaviour becomes the easiest choice, not the most communicated one.
+You shape the work environment so that the desired behaviour becomes the easiest choice, not just the most communicated one.

-You speak the language of behaviour
+You speak the language of behaviour in policy decisions

-You share a framework with your team: goals, fears, habits, context, barriers, triggers.
-Policy discussions become more concrete and interventions more evidence-based.
+You share a common framework with your team: goals, anxieties, habits, context, friction, triggers.
+HR decisions become more concrete and better grounded.

 Frequently asked questions

-You learn the SUE Influence Framework: a method for analysing why citizens behave the way they do, and for designing policy interventions that genuinely work.
-During the training you work on your own real policy case, whether that's participation, compliance, behaviour change or service design, and you leave with a worked-out approach you can apply the following day.
+You learn the SUE Influence Framework: a method for analysing why employees do what they do, and for designing HR interventions that genuinely work.
+You work on your own HR case during the training, such as onboarding, retention, culture change or wellbeing, and go home with a fully worked-out strategy you can apply the next day.

-You are deliberately placed in a mixed group: policy advisors, HR professionals, marketers, communications advisors and managers all together.
+A deliberately mixed group: HR professionals, marketers, communication advisers, policymakers and leaders all together.
 Maximum 16 participants.
-That mix is what makes it valuable, you learn not just from the content, but from how people outside government tackle the same behavioural challenges.
+That mix is what makes it valuable, because you learn not only from the content but also from how people in other sectors deal with similar behavioural challenges.

 Yes.
-We invoice to your organisation's name and the training is EQAC-accredited, which makes reimbursement easier.
-Most public sector organisations have a professional development or training budget.
-Get in touch if you need a quote or additional information to support your request.
+We invoice in the company name and the training is EQAC-accredited, which makes reimbursement easier.
+Get in touch if you need a quote or additional information for your request.

 View start dates → Ask a question

-10.000+ professionals trained · 9.7/10 rating · EQAC accredited
+10.000+ professionals have gone before you · 9.3/10 rating · EQAC accredited

 1